Openscapes/kyber/README.md

 fs::file_copy(trailhead_png, here())
 ```

 You'll now have .md files for each participant in the cohort!
 Any duplicate names with have a `_LastInitial`.
+Check by clicking into the `github-clinic` folder and opening a file.

-Now commit and push the Markdown files to to GitHub.com.
+**Now**, commit and push the Markdown files in the `github-clinic` folder plus the `horst-champions-trailhead.png in the top-level folder to GitHub.com.
 Don't push the .gitignore or .rproj since they're not relevant for the Clinic.
 (You can do Command-A to select all files and then unclick those 2 you don't want).

 ### Create GitHub team, add usernames